AlloyTools/alloytools.github.io/alloy6.md

 ## Instances are traces

-Instances are now *infinite* sequences of states (traces), where a state is a valuation for signatures and fields.
+Instances are now *traces*, that is *infinite* sequences of states, where a state is a valuation for signatures and fields.
 The considered traces are represented as *lasso* traces: that is, finite sequences featuring a loop from the last state back to a former state.
 Because the last state can be looped back to itself, this is completely general.
+The Visualizer shows a depiction of the currently-displayed lasso trace, between the toolbar and the visualization pane (see below).

 > An instance for a model that does not feature variable signatures or fields can be thought of as a trace made of a single state with a loop to itself.
 In such a case, notice the Visualizer works exactly as in older versions of Alloy.